armory/docs/content/en/docs/installation/deployment-reg.md

 ## Overview

 As part of the configuration process, you need to register your Armory Enterprise instance.
-If you maintain several instance, such as development, staging, and production instances, you must register each one.
+If you maintain several instances, such as development, staging, and production instances, you must register each one.

 ## Register your environment